 See Related: Things to Do in Houston, Texa

 As a protected state and federal landmark, the Lubbock Lake National Historic Landmark is a natural history preserve covering over 300 acres.
 Also referred to as Lubbock Lake Site, the archeological site is part of the Museum of Texas Tech University.

 In 1936, the accidental discovery of a Folsom point spurred the first excavation.
-The city was dredging the area to revive the underground springs at the time.
+The city was dredging the area to revive the underground springs.
 A few years later, the first site explorations were performed by the now Museum of Texas Tech University.

 The Lubbock Lake Site confirms evidence of ancient peoples in west Texas from 12,000 years ago.
 These ancient peoples include hunter-gatherers such as the Folsom and Clovis to the Comanche and Apache tribes.

 Visitors to the park can see archaeological sites along Yellowhouse Draw, an interpretive center, and a research center operated by the Museum of Texas Tech.
 In addition, the interpretive center has life-size statues of animals from the Ice Age.

 This historic site is easily one of the most incredible things to do in Lubbock, as it’s one of the most accessible and complete archeological sites in Texas.